Ex-Madoff accountant expected to plead guilty

 Brodsky declined to comment after the hearing.

-Konigsberg would be the 15th defendant to plead guilty or be convicted at trial in connection with Madoff's fraud, estimated to have cost customers more than $17 billion (£10 billion) in principal.
+Konigsberg would be the 15th defendant to plead guilty or be convicted at trial in connection with Madoff's fraud, estimated to have cost customers more than $17 billion in principal.

 In March, five former Madoff aides were convicted of all counts in Swain's courtroom after one of the longest white-collar trials in federal court in Manhattan.